Our School Day

 Key Stage Two: Year 3 and 4 Children begin lunch at 12.30pm, Year 5 and 6 children start their lunch at 12.45pm.
 We encourage children to sit with friends, take responsibility for helping others and have a healthy lunch.
 They support all children in showing good manners to earn house points each day.

-In the afternoons we usually focus on subjects such as computing, music, art, science, PSHE, RE or our topic themed work.
+In the afternoons we usually focus on subjects such as computing, music, art, science, PSHE, RE or our topic themed work based on Hisotry or Geography.

 Reception and Key Stage One: The children are met in the playground by their class teachers at 1pm.
 They walk calmly into class ready to learn.
 Children are responsible for putting their coats on their pegs.